kean/Nuke/Documentation/Nuke.docc/Extensions/ImagePipeline-Extension.md

 ## Creating a Pipeline

-You can start by using a ``ImagePipeline/shared`` pipeline and can create a custom one later if needed.
+You can start using a ``ImagePipeline/shared`` pipeline and create a custom one later if needed.
 To create a custom pipeline, you can use a convenience ``ImagePipeline/init(delegate:_:)`` initializer:

 ```swift
 ImagePipeline {